smorad/um_cisc_7026/lecture_10_generative_models.typ

 #side-by-side(align: left)[
   #cimage("figures/lecture_9/fashion-latent.png", height: 85%)
 ][
-  Autoencoder latent space $Z in bb(R)^3$
+  Autoencoder latent space $Z in bb(R)^3$ #pause

-  Images with similar semantic meaning (sneaker, sandal) cluster in Z
+  Images with similar semantic meaning (sneaker, sandal) cluster in Z #pause

-  $Z$ forms a semantic manifold
+  $Z$ forms a semantic manifold #pause
-  - Euclidean space near each point
+  - Local Euclidean dynamics at each datapoint #pause

-  Network learns what sneakers, shirts, etc are
+  Network learns what sneakers, shirts, etc are #pause
   - Can we use this to generate *new* images?
 ]